laminas/laminas-form/docs/book/advanced.md

 }
 ```

-By implementing `Zend\InputFilter\InputProviderInterface` interface, we are
+By implementing `Laminas\InputFilter\InputProviderInterface` interface, we are
 hinting to our form object that this element provides some default input rules
 for filtering and/or validating values.
 In this example, the default input
-specification provides a `Zend\Filter\StringTrim` filter and a
+specification provides a `Laminas\Filter\StringTrim` filter and a
-`Zend\Validator\Regex` validator that validates that the value optionally has a
+`Laminas\Validator\Regex` validator that validates that the value optionally has a
 `+` sign at the beginning, and is followed by 11 or 12 digits.

 To use the new element in our forms, we can specify it by its fully qualified